Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 If you’re struggling with microbiome imbalance, that dysbiosis can affect you in a variety of different ways.
 Perhaps most surprising is that dysbiosis won’t necessarily just mess with your gut.
 It can affect you in areas you’d never dream were related to your gut.

-When you’re under stress, it signals your body to release molecules and neurotransmitters that increase inflammation in your body.
-Over time, this response can lead to decreased blood flow to your GI tract, slowed movement of digestive muscles, imbalanced gut bacteria and even holes in the lining of your intestines.
+When you’re under stress, it signals your body to release molecules and neurotransmitters that are linked to potential inflammation in your body.
+Over time, this response can lead to decreased blood flow to your GI tract, slowed movement of digestive muscles, imbalanced gut bacteria and even compromise to the lining of your intestines.
 (4)(5)

 One of the newest areas of microbiome research is just how much our gut bacteria can impact our mood and behavior.
 Considering gut bacteria have been shown to release neurotransmitters, the impact seems to be very real.
-(6) Studies have concluded that probiotic health can be a key tool in treating major depression.
+(6) Studies have concluded that probiotic health can be a key tool in supporting a balanced mood.
 (7)

-Most of us have heard of serotonin, which is an anti-depressant neurotransmitter.
-Contrary to popular belief, serotonin is not made by your brain, but is in fact mostly produced by the gut.
+Most of us have heard of serotonin, which is a mood-balancing neurotransmitter.
+Contrary to popular belief, serotonin is not made by your brain but is in fact mostly produced by the gut.
 (8)(9) So if your gut isn’t functioning properly, you might not be able to produce normal levels of serotonin.

 Is your microbiome a hidden culprit in your constant battle with the scale?
 It’s definitely a factor you shouldn’t ignore.
 Studies comparing the gut bacteria of lean people versus obese people show two very different bacterial environments.
-(10) But is this just another chicken-egg situation, where gaining weight is what causes you to have a different microbiome?
-Not so fast.
+(10) But is this just another chicken-egg situation, where having a healthy weight is what causes you to have a different microbiome?
+Science is still investigating…

 Ready to be freaked out?
 Scientists took bacteria from the microbiomes of overweight mice and transplanted them into the guts of normal mice.
-The recipients gained body fat despite the fact that they didn’t increase their food intake.
-The unhealthy bacteria in their guts were so busy over-stimulating insulin production, blocking nutrient absorption and increasing fat cell storage that these poor mice never had a chance.
+The recipient mice gained body fat despite the fact that they didn’t increase their food intake.
+The unhealthy bacteria in their guts were so busy over-stimulating insulin production, blocking nutrient absorption and increasing fat cell storage that these mice were unable to maintain a healthy weight.
 (11)

 Inflammation and Autoimmunity